Eolu/enum-assoc/README.md

 2. A wildcard (`_`) pattern is defined for exactly 1 variant, or
 3. Every possible value maps to an enum variant

-- Note: For reverse associations that return more than 1 argument, it is possible to use wildcards for specific arguments (eg `(5, _)`).
+- Note: For reverse associations that take more than 1 argument, it is possible to use wildcards for specific arguments (eg `(5, _)`).
 This macro does not attempt to re-order this in the same way it does to catch-all wildcards (`_`).
 The match arm will be placed exactly where it appears in the column of enum attributes.

 Currently, there is no way for reverse associations to map to tuple or struct-like variants.